Who's performing at the Super Bowl 2024 halftime show? Here's a full list of performers

 - Usher - The singer will headline the halftime show.
 The NFL has not yet said if any other artists will join Usher on stage.

-- Tiësto - The DJ will play a set as players warm up.
-He'll also play during featured breaks within the Super Bowl.
-The Associated Press reported on Friday Tiësto has withdrawn from performing at Sunday's Super Bowl due to an undisclosed family matter.
+- Tiësto - Slated to DJ a player warm-up and during featured breaks within the Super Bowl, the Associated Press reported on Friday Tiësto has withdrawn from performing at Sunday's Super Bowl due to an undisclosed family matter.

 - Reba McEntire - The country music icon will sing the national anthem during her first-ever Super Bowl performance.